 5. Make Your Internal Communication Measurable

-Built-in analytics tools for internal communications can now gather and display detailed metrics for multiple channels on a single dashboard, in addition to providing basic measurements for the interactions we all know and love from our non-working lives: likes, shares, and comments.
+Built-in analytics tools for communications can now gather and display detailed metrics for multiple channels on a single dashboard, in addition to providing basic measurements for the interactions we all know and love from our non-working lives: likes, shares, and comments.

 Such information will enable you to focus your efforts and discern where improvements need to be made.
-Analytics allow you to identify the most relevant articles and content, discover what kind of information is best received via video or text, or even whether making articles printable leads to higher levels of engagement.
+Analytics allow you to identify the most relevant articles and content, discover what kind of information is best received via video or text, or even whether making articles printable leads to higher levels of employee engagement.

 Through continuous monitoring and assessment of metrics over time, you will be able to observe changes in employee behavior and better understand the value of your internal communications strategy.